gouthambs/karuth-source/content/articles/understanding-econometric-factor-model.rst

 - The *value/growth* (or HML - High book-to-value Minus Low) is meant to identify the value or growth aspect of a stock.

 As a use case, let us try a few examples and see if it makes sense.
+The following table is based on the factor model run using 5 years of historical returns as of 09-30-2014.

 .. raw:: html